 Those types of things weren’t exactly my cup of tea, but they had fun with it, and there would be food, as parties tend to have.
 I was sampling some of the already prepared food — doused quite liberally with some of the edible essential oils — when the trio of women entered the kitchen.
 Not one for commotion, I started to back out, making my excuses.
 Gotta feed the cat.
 Have to text Zach back.
 Homework, and such.
 One of the friends, not the essential oils one, stopped me before I could make my escape and asked what I was studying.

 Pause.
 We all know what I was studying, and anyone who even expresses an interest in majoring in English Lit, Creative Writing, or any kind of liberal arts knows this question and answer interaction is the most unpleasant part of the degree.
 The tightness of the face when we reveal our course of study.
 The look of pity in their eyes, the patronizing smile, and the sudden, uncontrollable urge to share with us their thoughts on a decision they’ve known about for two seconds, of which we’ve agonized over for ages.
 I hate the question, even today when it’s asked in the past tense of what did I study, because despite having a full-time job to show for my three and a half years of studying the English language, I’m met with the same looks of chagrin from people who believe I’ve wasted my potential.

 Take a deep breath.
 Smile, tightly.
 “I’m studying English.”
 Wait.

-A dreamy expression crosses her face as she leans against the counter I’ve vacated.
-“Ah, English,” she sighs.
+A dreamy expression crossed her face as she leaned against the counter I’d vacated.
+“Ah, English,” she sighed.
 “What do you write?”